| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 greater in ever-smokers than in never-smokers.

-These AR estimates for the general population are further broken down with
+These AR estimates for the general population are further broken down with respect to the distribution of indoor concentrations in Table ES-3.
+This analysis

 provides a picture of the potential consequences of alternative mitigation strategies